nicosouv/lagoon/OAUTH_SETUP.md

 ### For Public Distribution

-If you want to distribute SlackShip publicly:
+If you want to distribute Lagoon publicly:

 1. **Submit app for Slack App Directory**
    - Go to **Manage Distribution** in your app settings